fluid-music/fluid-music/fluid-music/docs/note-signal-flow.md

 ### 1. Create `ClipEvent` objects from `Note` objects.

-Internally, the `parse` method calls `parseTab` on our rhythm and pattern strings which creates `ClipEvent` objects.
+Internally, the `fluid.score.parse` method calls `parseTab` on our rhythm and pattern strings which creates `ClipEvent` objects.

 ```javascript
 const events = [